anusha-rao-2025/european-fintech-job-market-analysis/README.md

 ## 📊 The Dashboard
 The extracted data was fed into Tableau to create a dynamic, interactive dashboard analyzing the macroeconomic split between hard tech skills and financial domain expertise.
-*(Optional: Insert a screenshot of your Tableau dashboard here, or drop the live link!)*